 Growth of Relationship with God.

 Foremost, when people pray to God, as stated in the first part of this series on prayer, the pray-er grows in his or her relationship with God and grows more Christlike.
 Prayer begins as a discipline a believer is taught to do.
 Over time that discipline becomes a desire to be in God’s presence and know Him better.
 Prayer is one way to do that.
 To prayer, add Bible study, meditation/reflection on the Word, and listening to biblical teaching.
 These each add to our relationship and communion with the Lord.
 These help us know God better and grow more like Jesus Christ.
-From this growth in relationship and Christlikeness, we bear spiritual fruit that fruit that gives testimony and glory to God.
+From this growth in relationship and Christlikeness, we bear spiritual fruit that gives testimony and glory to God.
 Relationship growth with God and personal spiritual growth are the most important results from praying.

 As a secondary result, prayer brings God’s intervention in a person’s or a group of people’s lives.
 This occurs when the people have a relationship with God.
 Because the people of the Bible had a relationship with God, they expected to experience God answer their prayers.
 David begged God to listen to his cry and prayer in 1 Kings 8:28.
 He prayed for Jerusalem in Psalm 122:6.
 David would not have expected it nor pleaded for it from God if He did not believe God heeded and answered prayer.
 He believed the LORD is near to everyone who calls upon Him in truth (Psalm 145:18).
 David had a close relationship with God.

 Daniel believed God cared for His people and prayed to Him for the sin of the Israelites (Daniel 9:20).
 He prayed for the people to be released from bondage to their captors and to sin.
-Daniel’s relationship with God was a growing and genuine relationship with God.
+Daniel’s relationship with God was a growing and genuine relationship with Him.

 Jesus taught that the Father who is in heaven will give good gifts (Matthew 7:11, Luke 11:13); so expect to have God answer prayers.
 He expressed this again in Mark 11:24 when He said, “Therefore I say to you, all things for which you pray and ask, believe that you have received them, and they will be granted to you.”
 Jesus taught His disciples to ask from the Father in His name and He would do what they ask so the Father would be glorified through the Son (John 14:13).
 He even said because He chose you to be His disciples, whatever you ask of the Father in His name He would give to you (John 15:16, 16:26).
 When a person asks for something of God in Jesus’ name, it shows the faith and relationship of the pray-er and Jesus.
 Their relationship shows a growing trust and understanding that leads to greater love of God and other people, and obedience to God.
-Jesus taught a believer who genuinely seeks God and His will can expect God to attend to and answer his or her prayers.
+Jesus taught a believer who genuinely seeks God and His will can expect God to hear and answer his or her prayers.

 James said a prayer offered in faith (by a person who trusts in Jesus) can restore a sick person (James 5:15-16) so do not doubt, but believe and pray to God for the sick person.
 Added to these verses, the person from whom prayers for healing are made must seek forgiveness for sins, too.
 He added the person who prays to God must ask in faith without doubting for the doubting person should expect to receive nothing from God (James 1:5-7).
 In addition, James taught a person who prays should do so with fervency and enthusiasm for the Lord and His will, and God will answer – that for which the person prays will happen (James 5:17).